lgaudencio/warsaw-uprising-1944/README.md

 Actual:

-Form behaved as expected, if the Email field is left empty and the user clicks on the submit button, it will promt the user to fill in the missing field.
+Form behaved as expected, if the Email field is left empty and the user clicks on the submit button, it will prompt the user to fill in the missing field.
 The form cannot be submitted without it.

 *Test Five: Incorrect Email Format*